Migraines have been plaguing my life for almost twenty years now. I’ve had periods of relief but for the last year they’ve been back at least weekly.

 Piercing the Daith

-I called around to a couple tattoo/piercing shops in my area and found Big Al’s Tattoo Piercing Gallery in Chicago Ridge.
+I called around to a couple of tattoo/piercing shops in my area and found Big Al’s Tattoo Piercing Gallery in Chicago Ridge, Illinois.

 I spoke to several of the employees and they were all super friendly and somewhat familiar with daith piercing for migraines.